TykTechnologies/tyk-docs-hugo/tyk-docs/content/plugins/get-started-plugins.md

 ### 2. Run the stack

-Please run the following command to run the Tyk Stack and Compile the sample plugin
+Please run the following command in your newly cloned directory to run the Tyk Stack and Compile the sample plugin

 ```bash
 make up-oss